How to Invest $200K: 9 Best Ways in 2023

 As an alternative, many investors choose to invest in real estate investment trusts (REITs) through an online service like Fundrise.

-A REIT is a trust that owns and operates real estate investments.
+An REIT is a trust that owns and operates real estate investments.
 You can invest in REITs and receive dividends, just like you would with an index fund.
-As a result, you can enter the real estate market in a much easier and more cost-effective way than buying a property outright.
+As a result, you can enter the real estate market much easier and more cost-effectively than buying a property outright.

-If you are an accredited investor, meaning you personally earn over $200,000 annually (or if you and your spouse earn over $300,000) consider signing up for CrowdStreet or Yieldstreet.
-Non-accredited investors should check out Fundrise.
+If you are an accredited investor, meaning you earn over $200,000 annually (or if you and your spouse earn over $300,000 combined) consider signing up for CrowdStreet or Yieldstreet.
+Non-accredited investors can consider Fundrise.

 6. Personal Real Estate Holdings